ibm-cloud-docs/cloud-databases/howto-provisioning.md

 To create an {{site.data.keyword.cloud}} Databases deployment, you need to create an {{site.data.keyword.cloud_notm}} service instance.
 The service type is determined by the service ID and you need to specify the appropriate service ID when you create a new {{site.data.keyword.databases-for}} deployment.

-You can visit the provision a deployment by visiting the service's catalog page or by specifying the service ID to the command-line, to the API, or to Terraform.
+You can visit the provision a deployment by visiting the service's catalog page or by specifying the service ID to the command line, to the API, or to Terraform.

 Deployment Type|Catalog Page|Service ID
 ----------|-----|-----------